Python Dictionaries and While Loops for Beginners

 If you found anything difficult in that part, please let us know!
 Contact Us

-Python If-statement – make a choice in your application
+Python If Statement – make a choice in your application

 Let’s see what they look like!